-Then call up your carrier while you're waiting.
+Then you might want to call up your carrier while you’re waiting.
 Depending on your spot in line, it might be faster to get through to a call center.
-"Whatever happens first, great," he said.
+“Whatever happens first, great,” he said.

 Calls to US domestic numbers might have really long waits.
 Keyes suggested trying an international call center for your carrier instead.

 “Most US-based travelers aren’t thinking to call the Canadian help line for Delta.
 You might get through to an agent much quicker.
 They can all handle your reservations just the same.”

 You can also use a self-serve kiosk, American Airlines says.
 “Scan your boarding pass or enter your record locator to see your updated trip details.
 From there you can also switch your flight and print your new boarding passes.”